FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: FedSA-GCL Framework

 \subsection{Client Clustering Based on Soft Label Feature Matrix}

-Compared with hard labels, soft labels can better capture uncertainty and inter-class similarity in categorization.
-Therefore, when modeling client-side label features, we adopt node soft labels as the basis.The soft label of nodes is computed by passing input features through an encoder followed by softmax activation, as defined in Eq.~\eqref{eq:softlabel}.
+In classification tasks, a hard label refers to a discrete, one-hot encoded vector that assigns a node to a single category, implying absolute certainty where one class receives full probability and all others receive zero.
+While straightforward, such rigid assignments fail to reflect the nuanced semantic overlap and relationships between different categories.
+In contrast, a soft label provides a continuous probability distribution across all classes, offering a more informative representation of the model's confidence and the inherent ambiguity of the data.
+Compared with hard labels, soft labels can better capture the uncertainty and inter-class similarity in categorization.
+Therefore, when modeling client-side label features, we adopt node soft labels as the basis.
+The soft label of nodes is computed by passing input features through an encoder followed by a softmax activation, as defined in Eq.~\eqref{eq:softlabel}: